LukeM94/B8IT150-CA/documentation.md

 | 18 | A user can sort jobs by title, description, or status | Jobs are sorted in ascending or descending order | Jobs are sorted correctly based on the sort options clicked on the table headings | PASS |
 | 19 | A user can view their jobs on the calendar | Jobs appear on the calendar based on their deadline date | Jobs appear on the calendar on the day that they are due | PASS |

 ## Conclusion
 If I had more time to spend on the project there are a number of features I'd like to implement.
 One of these would be a payment function where customers of freelancers could pay their invoices.
 A payment system could be built from scratch however there are many considerations, especially around security.
 A more straightforward solution if I was to develop this would be to integrate a third-party service like Stripe or PayPal.

 I began using Overleaf to write the documentation in LATEX.
 I hadn't used LATEX before and found that while it's an incredibly powerful tool, it's also complex and I did struggle with things like table formatting.
-I decided to switch to Markdown for the documentation.
-The added bonus of using Markdown was the ability to work on my docs directly in VS Code where I was already writing code.
+I later decided to switch to markdown for the documentation.
+The added bonus of using markdown was the ability to work on my docs directly in VS Code where I was already writing code.

 When deploying the application, I initially deployed to a Ubuntu VM running on Azure.
 I spent some time trying to remove the need to add the port to the URL when trying to open the site.
 Ultimately I switched and deployed using Azure App Service as it was more straightforward to integrate with GitHub and allows a more clean looking URL: [freelanceflow.azurewebsites.net]()